What to Look for in a Corporate Governance Consultant

 • Is the scope of the work a good fit with the experience and expertise of the consultant or firm?

-• What is the experience of firm or consultant with different types of boards?
+• What is the background and experience of the person or persons who will be doing the work, including with different types of boards?

-• What has been the actual boardroom experience of the firm or consultant?
+• What is the boardroom experience of the firm or consultant?

-• What experience has the firm or consultant had in actually implementing governance processes and practices?
+• What experience has the firm or consultant had in implementing governance processes and practices?

-• What is the firm’s or consultant’s reputation in the corporate governance arena (including in the case of a firm, the individuals it uses to provide governance consulting services)?
+• What is the firm’s or consultant’s reputation in the corporate governance arena?

 • What is the quality of references provided by the consultant or firm?